johnsta/brewdis/README.md

 description: "Deploy an existing Java Spring application using Azure Spring Cloud and Redis Enterprise"
 urlFragment: "brewdis"

-title: "Quickstart: Deploy a Java Spring application using Azure Spring Cloud and Redis Enterprise"
-description: In this quickstart, you deploy a existing application that use Redis Enterprise to Azure Spring Cloud.
-author: selvasingh
-ms.service: spring-cloud
-ms.topic: quickstart
-ms.date: 01/10/2020
-ms.author: asirveda

 ---
 # Quickstart: Deploy a Java Spring application using Azure Spring Cloud and Redis Enterprise